breezy-codes/computer-networks-guide/cisco/tutorial-series/tutorial5.md

-# 5 – Understanding ARP in Cisco Packet Tracer
+# 5 – Understanding ARP in Packet Tracer

 This tutorial builds upon [**Tutorial 4 – Inter-VLAN Routing**](../tutorial-series/tutorial4) and focuses on a key Layer 2 concept: the **Address Resolution Protocol (ARP)**.
 ARP is essential for devices to communicate within a local network by resolving IP addresses to MAC addresses.